 “In her entrancing video work, Woods explores liminal spaces – both physical and spiritual, bodily and psychic – often confronting the intimate and vulnerable aspects of being.” – Katia Zavistovski, Assistant Curator, Modern Art at LACMA

-Suné Woods work takes the form of multi-channel video installations, photographs, and collage.
+Suné Woods is the recipient of the 2020 Angeles Art Fund Artadia Award.
+Woods’ work takes the form of multi-channel video installations, photographs, and collage.
 Her work has been presented in exhibitions including Made in L.A.
 2018, Hammer Museum, When A Heart Scatter, Scatter, Scatter, Everson Museum of Art (2017) and Woods is a recipient of the Visions from the New California initiative, The John Gutmann Fellowship Award, and The Baum Award for an Emerging American Photographer.
 In my videos I work with people in my community to probe questions that deeply concern me.
 I utilize waterscapes to speak about existence, notions of intimacy, and relationships to aquatic ecology.
 How language is emoted, guarded, and translated through the absence/presence of a physical body are among my interests.
 I construct single and multi-channel video installations for people to immerse themselves within.